 b.
 Mix humour with seriousness:

 c.
-Mix humour with seriousness:
+Mix Humor with seriousness:

 I have seen many brands make this mistake: they automate the posting process.
 A common mistake that many companies make is to not show the real name of the author who has created the content.
-I have seen many blogs which show the author’s name as admin, and social media profiles which is that the author is the brand itself That automation results in topics being posted on blogs and social media by “admin” or the brand.
+I have seen many blogs which show the author’s name as admin, and social media profiles that is that the author is the brand itself.
+That automation results in topics being posted on blogs and social media by the “admin” or the brand.
 After a while, the users grow tired of hearing from a faceless brand and move away.

 d.
 Be regular:

 Don’t vanish for a long time after posting regularly for a few days.
 Build a habit of posting content regularly, so that your followers always get something new when they visit your page.

 Your followers will soon get tired if you only post marketing messages promoting your products and services on your social media.
 Michael Hyatt puts forward his view on this wonderfully:

 This phenomenon is what I have come to call the 20-to-1 rule.
 It represents a ratio.
 It means that you must make 20 relational deposits for every marketing withdrawal.
 Michael Hyatt Tweet

 He says that the ideal mix should be just 1 marketing content for every 20 non-marketing content that you post on social media.

 So, stop using social media for your promotional purposes immediately.
 Otherwise soon you will end up having a page with no social media engagement, as your fans will desert you quickly.